Buy a Determination Chinese/Japanese Scroll

 The second two characters mean reliable.

-Together, this creates a 4-character expression that clearly means dependable.
+Together, this creates a 4-character expression that means dependable.

 qín miǎn